-Having an Approved Vendors List (AVL) is an integral part to any ERP purchasing system used by Electronics manufacturers.
+Having an Approved Vendors List (AVL) is an integral part to any ERP purchasing system.
 In some circles, this is also known as the ‘Approved Supplier List’ (ASL).
 This is a listing of vendors/suppliers that meets your company standards as far as quality, pricing, and delivery performance.

-Many Electronics manufacturers that use an AVL insist that orders only be placed with approved vendors, with the exception of a vendor being unable to deliver, and substituting another vendor requires manager approval.
+Many companies that use an AVL insist that orders only be placed with approved vendors, with the exception of a vendor being unable to deliver, and substituting another vendor requires manager approval.

 So how should the AVL work?
 First and foremost, you need to have the ability to associate vendors with the materials you buy from them.
 In Fitrix, we call these item/vendor catalogs.